pjungwir/pg-temporal-talk-2020/slides.md

   - The dot is bison's current position.
     - So it's just read the token "DAY".
     - TO is the lookahead token.
-    - Should it reduce (i.e. finish the current rule about intervals) or shift (i.e. keep going in the current rule)?
+    - Should it shift (i.e. keep going in the current rule) or reduce (i.e. finish the current rule about intervals)?
 - If you *do* use this interval feature, there is no ambiguity, because we have TO twice.
   - We can see that, but bison can't because it has only one lookahead token.
 - If you have TO once there is also no ambiguity: it must belong to FOR PORTION OF.